• 2255N 1700W

 Diagnosis

 The characteristic appearance makes diagnosis is fairly simple to just clinical examination.
-Patients might possibly undergo additional tests to check their blood cholesterol and lipid levels.
-If required, a biopsy might possibly be performed for further analysis and all this will show is the presence of certain cells called histiocytes that have within them deposition of fat.
+Patients may possibly undergo additional tests to check their blood cholesterol and lipid levels.
+If required, a biopsy may possibly be performed for further analysis and all this will show is the presence of certain cells called histiocytes that have within them deposition of fat.

 Treatment

 By themselves, xanthalasma often do not cause any problems.
-If blood lipid levels are high, it might possibly require treatment.
-If the lesions are large and are causing problems with droopy eyelids, then in some cases, surgical treatment might possibly be offered.
+If blood lipid levels are high, it may possibly require treatment.
+If the lesions are large and are causing problems with droopy eyelids, then in some cases, surgical treatment may possibly be offered.
 Additional specialist treatments such as laser ablative treatment are also available along with cryotherapy and cauterisation using chemicals.

 Treatment